migs/terraform-gcp-bosh/README.md

 ## High Availability

-By passing the `ha` variable as `true`, 3 NAT Gateways will be created instead of 1
+By passing the `ha` variable as `true`, an additional failover instance of the Bosh Database will be created.
+By passing the `zones` variable, you can specify how many NAT Gateways are created (one per zone for a given region).

 ## Variables